Active research lines

 Metamaterial

-Acoustic metamaterials are artificial structures that present new striking and exotic properties that are not present in conventional or natural materials.
-Using the concepts of strong dispersion and slow-sound, negative compressibility or negative mass density, these new materials can be designed to obtain interesting properties such as perfect sound absorption, zero-sound transmission, focusing or specific scattering patterns.
-In addition, the dynamics of high amplitude acoustic waves travelling through periodic structures show very special properties, e.g., anisotropic dispersion.
-A wide range of intrinsically nonlinear phenomena emerge due to the interaction between nonlinearity and wave dispersion.
-I'm working in nonlinear localized waves in different media: cation lattices, layered acoustic media, sonic crystals, and macroscopic lattices of oscillators.
+Acoustic metamaterials are artificial structures with striking and exotic properties not found in conventional or natural materials.
+By exploiting the concepts of strong dispersion and slow sound, as well as negative compressibility and negative mass density, it is possible to design these new materials to exhibit interesting properties such as perfect sound absorption, zero sound transmission, sound focusing and specific scattering patterns.
+Additionally, the dynamics of high-amplitude acoustic waves travelling through periodic structures exhibit unique properties, such as anisotropic dispersion.
+A wide range of nonlinear phenomena emerge due to the interaction between nonlinearity and wave dispersion.
+My research focuses on nonlinear localized waves in various media, including cation lattices, layered acoustic media, sonic crystals and macroscopic lattices of oscillators.

 Lines